hphelion/documentation/devplatform/helion/CLI/constructor_vm.md

 <!--UNDER REVISION-->

-#HP Application Lifecyle Service (ALS) Client Constructor Virtual Machine
+# HP Helion Development Platform: HP Application Lifecyle Service (ALS) Client Constructor Virtual Machine

 The Constructor VM is a short-lived virtual machine that handles the provisioning of the Helion ALS services in a Helion public or private cloud.